Skip to content

 Participating Summit Coalitions will commit to the following:

-• Training: Ensure that their participants participate in the comprehensive online training provided before the summit, equipping them with a solid understanding of the opioid crisis, substance misuse prevention strategies, and the importance of positive mental health.
+• Training: Ensure that their participants participate in the comprehensive online training provided before and at the summit, equipping them with a solid understanding of the opioid crisis, substance misuse prevention strategies, and the importance of positive mental health.

 • Advocacy Commitment: Passionately advocate for youth-focused initiatives related to opioid prevention, substance misuse prevention, and positive mental health during meetings with legislators and media interactions, ensuring their voices are heard.